 Major US wireless carrier Sprint has struck a music streaming partnership with Napster (formerly known as Rhapsody).
 The partnership, however, does not mean that subscribers of the fourth biggest mobile operator in America will be able to enjoy exclusive access to delicious Napster deals or even get to preinstall the official Napster mobile app on their handsets.
 But it does combine billing unto the customer’s smartphone plan.

 Virgin Mobile, the prepaid subsidiary of major US wireless carrier Sprint, has decided to introduce new unlimited plans that start at only $30 a month, and already come with unlimited voice calls, unlimited text messaging, and unlimited 2G data.
+Back in September of last year, Virgin Mobile had made changes to its prepaid plans, boosting the data of its unlimited plans while retaining the pricing.
+But the latest announcement from the wireless carrier brings even more cheaper prices for customers.

 Customers of Boost Mobile who are also music aficionados will no doubt be delighted with the wireless carrier’s latest announcement.
 The prepaid arm of Sprint has just decided to start offering unlimited music streaming (courtesy of five music streaming service providers) in all of its smartphone plans, absolutely free of charge.